Nasheor/gsheets-metrics-updater/README.md

 2. Set your environment variable __GOROOT__ to point to _Go_ folder
 3. Create a new environment variable __GOPATH__ to point to the folder where you want to store your Go Projects.
 For the sake of this     tutorial, lets name this folder _Go Projects_.
 So, your __GOPATH__ should point to the folder _Go Projects_.
 4. Navigate into _Go Projects_ and create a folder _src_.
 Inside _src_ is where all your projects will be stored.
 5. Navigate into _src_ and create a folder _github.com_.
-The reason for this is _go_ requires you to set up your development environment categorically depending upon the source of the project
+The reason for this is, the go community recommends you to set up your development environment categorically depending upon the source of the project
+6. Navigate into _github.com_ and clone this repository __gsheets-metrics-updater__

 ## What is GOROOT and GOPATH
 ###### GOROOT